Therapeutic Boarding Schools in Springfield, Illinois

 So, please consider a KCGA.
 Though it may be further away than therapeutic boarding schools in Springfield, Illinois, it is worth it.

 Maybe you could consider looking outside of Springfield, Illinois, to see how KCGA’s distinctive program can bring about restoration in your family.
-To find out more, we invite you to investigate the Kansas City Girls Academy therapeutic boarding school program.
+To find out more, we invite you to investigate our therapeutic boarding school program for girls.

 If KCGA is not going to work for your teen, we’ll put you in touch with other boarding schools near Springfield, Illinois.
 We’re here to assist you either way.
 Please call or inquire online.